Skip to main content

 Preset resource in a member cluster

-To simulate resources already exist in member cluster, we deploy some simple Deployments and Services to member1 cluster.
+To simulate resources already exist in member cluster, we deploy simple Deployment to member1 cluster.

-Create new file /tmp/deployments-and-services.yaml and copy text below to it:
+Create new file /tmp/deployments.yaml and copy text below to it:

 apiVersion: apps/v1